abdulmalik97/MoralisAPIReference/versioned_docs/version-2.0/modules/evmApi.md

 ### `token`
 #### reSyncMetadata
  ReSync the metadata for an NFT
-   * The metadata(default) flag will request a the NFT's metadata from the already existing token_uri
+   * The metadata(default) flag will request a the NFT's metadata from the already existing tokenUri
-   * The uri flag will fetch the latest token_uri from the given NFT address.
+   * The uri flag will fetch the latest tokenUri from the given NFT address.
 In sync mode the metadata will also be fetched
    * The sync mode will make the endpoint synchronous so it will wait for the task to be completed before responding
    * The async mode(default) will make the endpoint asynchronous so we will wait for the task to be completed before responding